rcorcs/JAnthill/README.md

 The JAnthill API is not very stable yet, since it still under construction (we are still considering it as a beta version).
 But you can download it and use it freely, knowning that if you want to update your JAnthill version, you might have to change your applications a bit.

+See also:
+How to install Hadoop HDFS on Ubuntu: http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-single-node-cluster/